 Elements of Marketing Campaigns

-Campaign managers are responsible for coordinating these elements within a marketing campaign to drive the best possible outcomes.
+Campaign managers are responsible for coordinating and organizing elements within a marketing campaign to drive the best possible outcomes.
 This includes:

-- Audience - who are the people you’re trying to reach?
+Who are the people you’re trying to reach?
 This could be named individuals, audience definition by job role (for example.
-CIOs), by generation (for example, Generation X), or a combination of characteristics (e.g. middle-income casual gamers, aged between 30 and 45, who own an Android phone)
+CIOs), by generation (for example, Generation X), or a combination of characteristics (e.g. middle-income casual gamers aged between 30 and 45 who own an Android phone).

-- Message - what are you going to say to your target audience?
+what are you going to say to your target audience?
 What is the message, or set of messages, you can craft to galvanize the desired outcome?
 The messaging does not live in a vacuum.
-It must be coordinated with your broader strategic narrative and be consistent with your branding, but it will be honed within that framework to achieve a target outcome
+It must be coordinated with your broader strategic narrative and be consistent with your branding, but it will be honed within that framework to achieve a target outcome.

-- Channel mix - channels are to marketing campaigns as packaging is to physical products.
-This includes packaging, and channels that have very little inherent or stand-alone value, but when orchestrated with the other marketing campaign elements they can make a significant difference to campaign performance.
+channels are to marketing campaigns as packaging is to physical products.
+This includes packaging and channels with very little inherent or stand-alone value, but when orchestrated with the other marketing campaign elements, they can make a significant difference to campaign performance.

-- Investments - what are you going to spend on marketing campaign execution.
+What are you going to spend on marketing campaign execution?
 In principle, a high investment should yield larger outcomes than a low investment.